Updated: June 2021

 12. Not changing the coil regularly enough

-As tanks get older they acquire gunk.
+As coils get older they acquire gunk.
 They can also get burnt spots.
-This can lead to the flavour decreasing or becoming burnt.
-Burnt coils also not good for your health.
+This can lead to the flavour decreasing or the coil becoming burnt.
 To avoid this, change coils regularly.
 It may also be worth cleaning your tank!
+To do so simply run hot water through it, and then leave to dry for 24 hours.
+You can also soak it in a white alcohol to get it even cleaner.

-13. Keeping your vape on in the pocket
+13. Keeping your vape on in your pocket

 “Excuse me, but I think your pocket is on fire,” said the Doctor.